HeMan/binmap/README.rst

-Class for go to and from binary data
+Dataclass for go to and from binary data

-It's designed to be easy to create mappings by just having a ``_datafields`` class attribute.
+It follows dataclass pattern with typehinting as the binary format.
 Temperature with one unsigned byte:

 .. code-block:: python

-    class Temperature(Binmap):
+    class Temperature(BinmapDataclass):
-        _datafields = {"temp": "B"}
+        temp: unsignedchar = 0

     t = Temperature()
     t.temp = 22